 In the Gomes laboratory, the need for quality and improved efficiency drives all purchasing decisions.
 Especially when it comes to electrophoresis, the goal is to perform this fundamental technique with minimal resources — primarily in terms of time and labor — without impacting reliability or reproducibility.
-Gomes says that in addition to efficiency and quality, his product acquisition decisions are determined by convenience, referring back to his graduate student days when optimizing electrophoresis conditions required flexibility in consumable usage.
+Gomes says that in addition to efficiency and quality, his product acquisition decisions are determined by convenience, referring back to his graduate student days when optimizing electrophoresis conditions required flexibility in consumable more chinese porn free watch usage.
 It is this need for flexibility regarding the use of buffer systems that caused the Gomes lab to switch to the use of Bio-Rad's Mini-PROTEAN TGX gels.
 "In terms of our electrophoresis workflow," explains Gomes, "these gels offer time savings, high quality, and use traditional instead of specialized buffer systems."

 Prior to testing the Trans-Blot Turbo system, researchers in the Gomes lab had primarily been relying on tank blotting, a process that can take as little as an hour, but sometimes requires overnight transfers.
 In addition, their tank blotting apparatus can only perform two transfers at a time and has high power requirements.
 With only three power supplies that meet these requirements (which are shared among other devices), the blotting step has been a major bottleneck in their workflow.
 To conduct his test of the Trans-Blot Turbo system, Gomes ran a protein gel, transferred the proteins to a membrane, then performed Ponceau staining.